Ralf de Pagter

-Ralf de Pagter (born 22 July 1989) is a Dutch professional basketball player, who currently plays for Landstede Basketbal of the Dutch Basketball League.
+Ralf de Pagter (born 22 July 1989) is a Dutch professional basketball player, who currently plays for Heroes (Den Bosch) of the Dutch Basketball League.
 De Pagter usually plays at the power forward position.

 International career

 De Pagter played games for the Dutch national basketball team, starting from 2013.
 De Pager played with the Netherlands at EuroBasket 2015, where he appeared in two games.